VIAME/VIAME/README.md

 but the software can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
 To build VIAME requires, at a minimum, [Git](https://git-scm.com/), [CMake](https://cmake.org/), and a [C++ compiler](http://www.cplusplus.com/doc/tutorial/introduction/).
-Installing Python3.6 or above is also recommended.
-If using the command line, run the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
+Installing Python and CUDA is also recommended.
+If using CUDA, version 9.2 or 10.1 are preferred, with CUDNN 7.0 and above.
+Other CUDA versions may or may not work.
+On both Windows and Linux it is also recommended to use the python version provided in [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) which is the most tested distribution used by developers.
+If using other python distributions, having numpy installed, at a minimum, is necessary.If using the command line, run the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same, it's good practice to have a 'src' checkout then a seperate 'build' directory alongside it: